 2. Esky Portable Emergency Charger (Best Value)

-If you’re looking for straight value this charger by Esky is a steal!
+My Review: If you’re looking for straight value this charger by Esky is a steal!
 It has hand crank and solar power capabilities.

 The brightness of the flashlight on point considering you wouldn’t want a hand crank device to be too bright (it would draw too much power).